HomeNewsBotswana's Lesedi Power Project update

 Discussions to secure funding for Lesedi Power Project in Botswana ongoing

 Discussions to secure funding for Lesedi Power Project in Botswana are currently ongoing.
 Tlou Energy, the company behind the project has been working with a number of parties to secure funding.
-The Company is seeking project finance to build a transmission line from the Lesedi power project to the existing electricity grid as well as electrical sub-stations, gas and solar generation assets.
+The Company is seeking project finance to build a transmission line from the Lesedi power project to the existing electricity grid as well as electrical substations, gas, and solar generation assets.

 Project Finance

 The Lesedi project is proposed to be developed in two phases.
-Phase one involves transmission line construction, sub-stations, grid connection, electricity generators and potentially the drilling of additional gas wells.
+Phase one involves transmission line construction, sub-stations, grid connection, electricity generators, and potentially the drilling of additional gas wells.
 The 100 Km transmission line will run from the Lesedi project to the town of Serowe where it will connect to the existing power grid.
 Initial generation is proposed to be up to 2MW of electricity.
 Funding required for phase one is US $10m which can be staged if necessary or prudent to do so.

 Phase two funding is for the expansion of electricity generation up to 10MW.
 This will involve drilling gas wells and the purchase of additional electricity generation assets.
 Funding required for phase two is US $20m.
-Upon successful completion of phase one and two, the Company plans to expand the project beyond 10MW.
+Upon successful completion of phases one and two, the Company plans to expand the project beyond 10MW.

 10MW Tender negotiations

-As expected, the Company has received correspondence from advisors assisting the Government of Botswana in the execution of their Coal Bed Methane (CBM) program for the development of up to 100MW of CBM fueled pilot power plants.
+As expected, the Company has received correspondence from advisors assisting the Government of Botswana in the execution of their Coal Bed Methane (CBM) program for the development of up to 100MW of CBM-fueled pilot power plants.

 This is a positive development with further discussions planned.
 The Company aims to progress this matter as quickly as possible.